wexeis/Documentation/03_Exercises/02_CSS/cv-styling-master/readme.md

 1. Don't panic!
 One step at a time
 1. Don't forget to push back changes from time to time (`git add -A`, then `git commit -m "message"` then `git push -u origin master`)
-1. When you're satisfied, submit a [Merge Request](https://docs.gitlab.com/ee/gitlab-basics/add-merge-request.html) (On Github, it's called a [Pull Request](https://help.github.com/articles/about-pull-requests/))
+1. When you're satisfied, submit a *Pull Request* on github.

 ## Images: